 Ruthless killer for hire (Danny Dyer) breaks the rules of his profession and falls for a beautiful young woman.
 Discovering the notorious gangland brothers (Martin & Gary Kemp) had hired him to kill her father, his world breaks down and he must turn against his criminal employers and their gang to save the woman he loves.

-When Danny Dyer is wearing a crash helmet talking to a bound woman in a bath tub, her mouth is taped up, however a glimpse of her reflection in Dyer's visor shows her minus the tape with mouth exposed.
+When Danny Dyer is wearing a crash helmet talking to a bound woman in a bath tub, her mouth is taped.
+However, a glimpse of her reflection in Dyer's visor shows her minus the tape with mouth exposed.
 See more »

 Was this review helpful to you?